General Social Agents: Harsanyi-Selten selector implementation details

 If two or more symmetric components attain exactly the same minimal value, we keep the first one encountered in iteration order.
 If no symmetric components remain after the symmetry filter, we select the first Pareto-surviving component as a fallback before Step~4.

 \paragraph{Step 4 (alpha-tracing).} Let the winning component be the one selected in Step~3 (or the first Pareto-surviving component if no symmetric component remains). \begin{itemize} \item If the winning component is a singleton that already contains a symmetric equilibrium, we return it directly (no tracing). \item Otherwise, we run Gambit's logit $\alpha$-tracing procedure on the full game---not restricted to the winning component---starting from the uniform prior.
 We follow the path to $\alpha=1$ and take the resulting profile as the candidate equilibrium.
 To guard against numerical asymmetries, we then enforce symmetry in the reported profile by setting $\sigma^{r}=\sigma^{c}$ equal to the traced row strategy.
 Because the prior and the game are symmetric, the traced profile is generically symmetric; the coercion is a safeguard. \item \emph{Deviation~2 (singleton asymmetric case).} If the winning component is a singleton asymmetric equilibrium, we run the same $\alpha$-tracing procedure and then report the coerced symmetric profile as above.
-If the tracing routine raises an exception, the unique equilibrium is returned unchanged. \item If the logit tracing call raises an exception when the winning component has more than one equilibrium, we substitute the first equilibrium in that component and report the symmetric profile that assigns both players its row strategy.
-This preserves determinism but the reported symmetric profile need not itself be a Nash equilibrium. \end{itemize}
+If the tracing routine raises an exception, the unique equilibrium is returned unchanged. \end{itemize}

 {D\arabic{figure}} {D\arabic{table}}